kailash-manasarovar/statement/docs/timeline/2025/july.md

 - When I bring the dinners back, the waitress is taking her order.
 - She calls the woman by her first name; Claire maybe.
 - Dad seems cowed, a bit scared of her.
-- He tells me she kept saying things and he thinks she's the boss.
+- He tells me she kept saying things he doesn't like.
+- He says he thinks she's the boss.
 - I tell him not to worry about her.
 - As dad and I leave, we have to walk past the woman.
 - As I pass her, she makes an unnecessary hand-gesture to me; the prayer gesture that the Thai's and Indian's make to each other after speaking; a specific thing I did often at the conservatory that teachers and staff jeered at and persecuted me about.